ibm-cloud-docs/hs-crypto/pkcs11-api-ref.md

 {: #pkcs11-error-handling}

 The PKCS #11 API of {{site.data.keyword.hscrypto}} follows the [standard method of PKCS #11 Cryptographic Token Interface](http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/os/pkcs11-base-v2.40-os.html#_Toc416959729){: external} for error handling.

+## Verifying that keys are protected by crypto units
+{: #pkcs11-key-verify}

+The PKCS #11 API works with generated key objects that can be stored, updated, and retrieved from a remote keystore on {{site.data.keyword.cloud_notm}}.
+As an added level of protection, the key objects that are stored in {{site.data.keyword.cloud_notm}} can also be checked to ensure that no tampering has occurred.

+Every symmetric key that is generated, derived, or unwrapped contains a digital fingerprint that is stored in a key attribute called CKA_CHECK_VALUE.
+This attribute is a three-byte checksum for the key object itself.

+After you generate, derive, or unwrap a key object, it is recommended that you store the initial checksum value (contents of the CKA_CHECK_VALUE attribute) along with any unique identifiers of the key object separately.
+The separately stored checksums can then be used to verify if keys have been tampered with or not.

+To verify a key, perform an electronic codebook (ECB) encryption operation of a single block of null (0x00) bytes by using the key to be verified.
+If the first three bytes of the resulting cipher is identical to the value of the CKA_CHECK_VALUE key attribute that is stored locally for the same key, it indicates that the key object is not tampered with.
+Note that the CKA_CHECK_VALUE key attribute cannot be used to obtain any part of the key value.

+An example of how to retrieve checksum values for AES, DES2, and DES3 keys along with the verification of the key checksums can be found [here](https://github.com/IBM-Cloud/hpcs-pkcs11/blob/master/samples/pkcs11-checksum.c){: external}.

 ## PKCS #11 function list
 {: #pkcs11_function_list}